Friday, May 28, 2010

 In his own words Andy says, "In building my collection over the years, my favorite experiences have often involved the common joys shared by other fans: absorbing every detail in photo sessions that filled lovingly constructed scrapbooks and adorned thousands of bedroom walls; recalling the first band pictures that ignited an interest, and appreciating images that became part of countless lives.
 Photography has always helped to strengthen the connection between Duran and their fans.

 While it is nice to see the band in familiar pictures, it is something else to re-discover a beloved photo session through the outtakes that were never meant to be seen.
+I have waited a long time to share some of the most exciting artifacts in my collection – contact sheets from some of Duran’s most iconic photo sessions.

 A selection of sheets from Michael Putland has been assembled in a slide show on my website.
 You will recognize Michael’s work, photographing the band in 1981.
 From a stroll through New York’s Central Park to studio sessions that appeared on some of the most collectible record sleeves, Michael captured Duran Duran as their career was just beginning to take shape.
 His images are among the photographs that prompted many people to become devoted fans in the first place."